aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 The latter has only parts of the dead pertussis bacteria cells instead of the whole dead bacteria cells in DTP.
 Whether DTaP is just as bad as DTP remains to be seen.
 If/when DTaP replaces DTP in low-income countries, it could be done in a randomized and blinded manner to get high-quality evidence comparing DTP vs DTaP, especially if the rollout cannot happen all at once.

 In this large retrospective observational study of 883,160 children in Denmark, delaying DTaP doses by 1 or more months was found to be associated with [reduced chances of atopic dermatitis](https://linkinghub.elsevier.com/retrieve/pii/S2213219820310023) in a dose-dependent manner, confirming an earlier smaller Australian study.
 This study is much larger than the studies Paul cites for the safety of non-live vaccines.
 But my criticisms of his studies apply to this one as well: possibility of confounders and P-hacking.

 When there is such weak evidence of harm, e.g. for DTaP, instead of the rat race of low-reliability studies which dominate American vaccine science/religion, we should do randomized trials to reliably assess whether there is a safety concern.
-A randomized trial to measure the atopic dermatitis reduction by delaying DTaP by a few months should be easy to design.
+A large randomized trial to measure the atopic dermatitis reduction by delaying DTaP by a few months should be easy to design.

 ## Conclusion
 In summary, although many live vaccines like MV, and BCG are very beneficial and have likely overall saved millions of lives, the evidence of safety of non-live vaccines provided by vocal vaccine advocates like Paul Offit is very unreliable in ways that have already misled in fields like nutrition and cardiology.
 There is much more reliable evidence (RCTs) of harms of some non-live vaccines.
 Inspired by the Aaby DTP quasi-RCT, when new vaccines are introduced, the rollout should be randomized at a population level, so that we can detect even the "rare" short-term adverse events (post-mrna-2nd-dose myocarditis happened usually within a week), if not the long-term ones.
 For many existing non-live vaccines, we urgently need long-term randomized trials to obtain reliable evidence of safety.
-Meanwhile, like the rabies vaccine, some non-live vaccines like HepB may be more narrowly targeted to the population actually at significant risk, e.g. children of parents who have not tested negative for HepB.
+Meanwhile, like the rabies vaccine, some non-live vaccines like HepB may be delayed or more narrowly targeted to the population actually at significant risk, e.g. children of parents who have not tested negative for HepB.